Find the answers to frequently asked questions about Powerball.

 Power Play is a multiplier which boosts the value of non-jackpot prizes.
 You have to opt in to play Power Play for a small additional fee when you buy your ticket.
 If you win any non-jackpot prize, its value will be multiplied by the Power Play number selected just before the main drawing – either 2x, 3x, 4x, 5x or 10x.
 The only exception is the Match 5 prize, which is doubled to $2 million regardless of which Power Play number is selected.
 The 10x Power Play is only available when the advertised jackpot is $150 million or less.

 Yes you can, depending on your home state.
-Currently, there are 13 jurisdictions that allow lottery winners to retain their anonymity - though some require you to meet certain criteria first: Arizona (if you win at least $100,000), Delaware, Georgia (if you win $250,000 or more), Kansas, Maryland, North Dakota, Ohio, Puerto Rico, South Carolina, Texas, Virginia (if you win at least $10 million), West Virginia (if you win at least $1 million, and allocate 5% of your winnings before tax to the State General Fund), and Wyoming.
+Currently, there are 13 jurisdictions that allow lottery winners to retain their anonymity - though some require you to meet certain criteria first: Arizona (if you win at least $100,000), Delaware, Georgia (if you win $250,000 or more), Kansas, Maryland, North Dakota, Ohio, Puerto Rico, South Carolina, Texas, Virginia (if you win at least $10 million), West Virginia (if you win at least $1 million), and Wyoming.

 There are other states which allow anonymity, but achieving it is a little more complicated.
 If you form a trust, you may be able to receive your winnings through it and protect your identity – but not all states allow complete anonymity through this process.
 Consult a lawyer, or your state laws, before proceeding.